Compliance and enforcement are essential in controlling works and advertisements to conserve the special qualities of the Lake District.What we do

 If you think a breach of planning control is taking place, please email firstname.lastname@example.org with the following information:

 You can use our Compliance Concern Form (Word document).

-We receive around 250 allegations of control each year.
+We receive over 300 allegations of breaches of planning control each year.
 Normally we acknowledge receipt within three days and check our records, visit the site and let interested parties know our initial views within three weeks.

 Almost 40% of complaints we received in 2016/17 did not involve breaches of planning control.

 Identified breaches of planning control can be tackled in a number of ways.
 We have discretion to take enforcement action, when it is expedient to do so having regard to the development plan (our policies) and any other material considerations (including the National Planning Policy Framework).

 Often breaches of planning control are resolved without formal enforcement action - for example the owner or occupier may voluntarily remedy the breach.
 Sometimes it may be appropriate to regularise the breach with a retrospective permission.
 In some cases it may be necessary to take formal action.
 In other cases it may not be expedient to pursue formal action even though voluntary resolution or regularisation cannot be achieved.
 More information can be found in the Government’s National Planning Practice Guidance.